mileweb/docs-content-ecp/en/docs/portal/applications/using-advanced-ecp-features.md

     healthCheckDomain: "foo.bar.com"
     healthCheckURI: "/index.html"
     healthCheckConnectPort: 80 # same as backendPort by default
-    healthCheckTimeout: 10 # 10 by default.
-Scope: 1-50 in seconds
-    unhealthyThreshold: 3 # 3 by default.
-Must be a positive integer
     healthCheckInterval: 1 # 1 by default.
 Scope: 1-5  in seconds
     listenerPort: 80
     name: listener-80